Maggi123/IDATT2900-077-Backend/README.md

 11. Choose "Provider Standalone Launch" under "Launch Type"
 12. Write 1 under "Patient(s)" and write 3 under "Provider(s)"
 13. Copy the URL under "FHIR Server Url" and paste it in as the SMART_URL value in .env
-14. Open bash terminal in this project's folder
+14. Open a bash terminal in this project's folder
 15. Run "npm install"
 16. On Windows, activate the "Add the *.docker.internal names to host's /etc/hosts file" under General settings in Docker Desktop
 17. Run "git submodule update --init"